codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

  Once you connect your application you will see it under in the GitOps application screen in the Codefresh UI.

-## Working with the GitOps dashboard

-After you create an ArgoCD application, you can click on it in the [GitOps environment overview](https://g.codefresh.io/environment-v2/) and see the respective GitOps screen.

-{% include image.html
-  lightbox="true"
-  file="/images/guides/gitops/gitops-environment.png"
-  url="/images/guides/gitops/gitops-environment.png"
-  alt="GitOps Dashboard"
-  caption="GitOps Dashboard"
-  max-width="100%"
- %}

-This dashboard is the central place for monitoring your application and contains the following information:

-1. Current health and sync status
-1. Deployment graph that shows successful/failed deployments on the selected time period
-1. Complete history of deployments according to Git hash.
-For each deployment you can also see which Pull Request was used for the commit, who was the committer and which JIRA issues this Pull request is solving (provided that the image was built by a Codefresh pipeline)
-1. The Kubernetes services that belong to this application (on the services tab)

-The deployment status is fetched from your ArgoCD integration in a live manner.
-If at any point, the deployment is not synced with GIT, you will instantly see the out-of-sync status:

-{% include image.html
-  lightbox="true"
-  file="/images/guides/gitops/out-of-sync.png"
-  url="/images/guides/gitops/out-of-sync.png"
-  alt="Out of sync status"
-  caption="Out of sync status"
-  max-width="60%"
- %}

-For each Git hash Codefresh associates the respective Pull Request and Jira issue(s) that affected deployment.
-To achieve this correlation, Codefresh is enriching the Docker image(s) of the service during the CI process.

-You can manually create these annotations with the [standard Codefresh annotation support]({{site.baseurl}}/docs/codefresh-yaml/annotations/) or via the built-in pipeline steps that we will see in the next section.

-### Filtering the deployment history

-You can add filters on the deployment history by using the multi-select field on the top left of the screen.

-{% include image.html
-  lightbox="true"
-  file="/images/guides/gitops/filter.png"
-  url="/images/guides/gitops/filter.png"
-  alt="Filtering options"
-  caption="Filtering options"
-  max-width="40%"
- %}

- You can add filters for:

- * Git committer(s)
- * Pull Request number(s)
- * Jira issue(s)

- If you define multiple options they work in an OR manner.

-### Searching the deployment history

-For advanced filtering options, the search field on the top right allows you to view only the subset of deployments that match your custom criteria.

-Apart from direct text search, the text field also supports a simple query language with the following keywords:

-* `issues`
-* `issue`
-* `prs`
-* `pr`
-* `committer`
-* `committers`
-* `service`
-* `services`
-* `image`
-* `images`
-* `status`
-* `statuses`

-The following characters serve as delimiters
-* `:` define the value for a keyword
-* `,` define multiple values for a single keyword
-* `;` define multiple criteria

-{% include image.html
-  lightbox="true"
-  file="/images/guides/gitops/search-history.png"
-  url="/images/guides/gitops/search-history.png"
-  alt="Searching deployment history"
-  caption="Searching deployment history"
-  max-width="80%"
- %}

-Some examples are:

-* `pr:2` - filter the deployment history to show only a specific Pull request
-* `issues: SAAS-2111, SAAS-2222` - show only specific issues
-* `issue: SAAS-2111; pr:3 ; service: my-app` - searching for multiple criteria in OR behavior

-Using the search field allows you to quickly find a specific Git commit in the history of the application (and even rollback the deployment as explained in the next sections).

 ## Creating a basic CI pipeline for GitOps